Sávio (footballer, born 2004): Manchester City

-On 18 July 2024, Savinho signed for Premier League club Manchester City in a transfer reportedly worth £30.8 million.
+On 18 July 2024, Sávio signed for Premier League club Manchester City in a transfer reportedly worth £30.8 million.
 On 10 August, he made his debut for the club, winning the 2024 Community Shield as City defeated local rivals Manchester United 7–6 on penalties, after a 1–1 draw in regular time.
 On 18 August, he made his Premier League debut in a 2–0 win away at Chelsea, being replaced by Phil Foden at half-time after suffering a knock.
-Savinho scored his first City goal on 29 December in a 2–0 league victory over Leicester City, helping the team to their first away win since October.
-On 4 January 2025, Savinho made two assists and a shot which led to an own goal in a 4–1 home league win over West Ham United.
-Savinho scored his first UEFA Champions League goal on 29 January as a substitute for İlkay Gündoğan in a 3–1 home league phase victory over Belgian Pro League champions Club Brugge, helping Manchester City secure knockout phase play-offs qualification.
+Sávio scored his first City goal on 29 December in a 2–0 league victory over Leicester City, helping the team to their first away win since October.
+On 4 January 2025, Sávio made two assists and a shot which led to an own goal in a 4–1 home league win over West Ham United.
+Sávio scored his first UEFA Champions League goal on 29 January as a substitute for İlkay Gündoğan in a 3–1 home league phase victory over Belgian Pro League champions Club Brugge, helping Manchester City secure knockout phase play-offs qualification.

+Tottenham Hotspur

+On 25 August 2026, Sávio completed a permanent move to fellow Premier League club Tottenham Hotspur in a deal reportedly worth £75m (£85m with add-ons).
+He was given the number 17 shirt, and chose to return to his original shirt name of Sávio, rather than Savinho as he had worn at Manchester City.
+A day later, he scored and assisted on his debut in a 5–1 victory over Charlton Athletic in the EFL Cup.

 International career

-Savinho was a member of the Brazil U15 team that won the 2019 South American U-15 Championship, during which he scored four goals.
+Sávio was a member of the Brazil U15 team that won the 2019 South American U-15 Championship, during which he scored four goals.

-Savinho was also called up to the team which took part in the 2023 FIFA U-20 World Cup.
+Sávio was also called up to the team which took part in the 2023 FIFA U-20 World Cup.
 He scored one goal in Brazil's 6–0 group stage victory against the Dominican Republic.
 Brazil won their group, but was eventually eliminated by Israel in the quarter-finals.

-On 1 March 2024, Savinho got his first call-up to the Brazil senior team for the friendlies against England and Spain.
+On 1 March 2024, Sávio got his first call-up to the Brazil senior team for the friendlies against England and Spain.
 He made his debut against England on 23 March 2024, which ended in a 1–0 victory.
-On 28 June, Savinho scored his first senior goal for Brazil in a 4–1 victory against Paraguay in the 2024 Copa América group stage.
+On 28 June, Sávio scored his first senior goal for Brazil in a 4–1 victory against Paraguay in the 2024 Copa América group stage.

+Personal life

+Sávio proposed to his childhood sweetheart Anna Carolina Barbosa when he was 18, and the couple got married one year later.
+She is a physiotherapist.
+They have a baby daughter together.